awln/urban8k-audio-classifier/README.md

 # urban8k-audio-classifier
-<p> Urban8k sound classification based on an AlexNet architecture </p>
+<p> Urban8k sound classification based on an AlexNet convolutional neural network architecture </p>
+<p> An important aspect is the preprocessing of the audio for defining characteristics in audio classes by taking the mel cepstral coefficient of the filter bank energies.</p>
 <p> Dataset found at https://urbansounddataset.weebly.com/urbansound8k.html </p>

 ### Dependencies